 The Crown Prosecution Service

 Kelley communicated mostly through an anonymous browsing network known as ‘the Onion Router’.
 Moreover, he even disguised his IP address, which made it more difficult to detect his criminal activities.
 Consequently, the Crown Prosecution Service eventually caught him.
 It investigated the shreds of evidence hidden in his digital devices like chat logs and Bitcoin accounts.
 Other testimonies were his computer having thousands of credit card numbers and details of the holders.
 Daniel’s software and various other tools, used for hacking were also collected from his computer.
 It also included SQLi devices which allow for rapid scanning of the entire internet.

-Daniel Kelley stands guilty at the Old Bailey in December 2016 to 11 offences and sentenced to four years in a youth detention centre.
+Daniel Kelley stands guilty at the Old Bailey in December 2016 to 11 offenses and sentenced to four years in a youth detention center.